techconet57/Docker-Compose-Wordpress-CICD-self-hosted-runner/README.md

 By completing this project, you can gain practical experience in building a simple CI/CD pipeline where a developer pushes code to GitHub and the application is automatically deployed to an AWS EC2 server using Docker Compose.

 This project can also serve as a foundation for more advanced DevOps practices such as **Docker image registries, reverse proxies, HTTPS, monitoring, secrets management, Terraform, Kubernetes, and production-grade CI/CD pipelines**.

+👨‍💻 Author
+**Shyam Raut**

+GitHub: techconet57

+This project is created for learning, practice, and DevOps portfolio purposes.